carpedm20/korail2/README.md

 [![PyPi downloads](https://pypip.in/d/korail2/badge.png)](https://crate.io/packages/korail2/)

 - **2014.08.11 ANNOUNCEMENT** : *Good* news! this library is working again right now!
 Thanks for [hyeshik](https://github.com/hyeshik)
-- 2014.08.07 ANNOUNCEMENT : *Bad* news.. this library is not working right now...
-I have to check which part of API is changed ASAP :(

 Korail (www.letskorail.com) wrapper for Python.